dfeng/notes/text-recognition.md

 ### To Column or not to Column

 One of the nice things about rendered text on a screen is that you get some structure for free:
- - you can essentially assume that your text is exactly horizontal (there's no incline)
+ - you can essentially assume that your text is exactly horizontal (there's no incline, or other weird orientations to have to worry about).
- - if you ignore things like italics, you can assume that characters occupy some set of columns.^[Actually, this makes me think that somewhere the model should definitely be able to use the fact that characters are of a certain consistent range of relative width (though capital letters might throw things off).]
+ - if you ignore things like italics, you can assume that characters occupy some contiguous set of columns, enabling you to make column-level predictions.^[Actually, this makes me think that somewhere the model should definitely be able to use the fact that characters are of a certain consistent range of relative width (though capital letters might throw things off).]
- -
+At the same time, you can probably break down more sophisticated models into a "pre-processing" step that turns weirdly oriented sequences of characters into some baseline horizontal orientation, maybe even normalized by size.
+Once you've done that, then we're basically on starting from the same position.

+I think it would also be useful to think more broadly in terms of languages,

 ## (Implicit) Language Model